-NM Areas Reviewed (continued) Findings Recommendations

-The facility had a process to ensure

-employee competency for POCT with

-glucometers and evaluated competencies at

-least annually.

-The facility required documentation of POCT

-results in the EHR.

-A regulatory agency accredited the facility's

-POCT program.

-Clinicians documented test results in the

-EHR.

-Clinicians initiated appropriate clinical action

-and follow-up for test results.

-The facility had POCT procedure manuals

-readily available to employees.

-Quality control testing solutions/reagents and

-glucose test strips were current (not

-expired).

-The facility managed and performed quality

-control in accordance with its policy/standard

-operating procedure and manufacturer's

-recommendations.
+NM Areas Reviewed (continued) Findings Recommendations The facility had a process to ensure employee competency for POCT with glucometers and evaluated competencies at least annually.
+The facility required documentation of POCT results in the EHR.
+A regulatory agency accredited the facility's POCT program.
+Clinicians documented test results in the EHR.
+X Clinicians initiated appropriate clinical action and follow-up for test results.
+In 11 EHRs (22 percent), clinicians did not document all the actions required by the facility in response to test results, which may have resulted in patients not receiving appropriate care.
+3. We recommended that clinicians take and document all actions required by the facility in response to test results and that clinical managers monitor compliance.
+The facility had POCT procedure manuals readily available to employees.
+Quality control testing solutions/reagents and glucose test strips were current (not expired).
+The facility managed and performed quality control in accordance with its policy/standard operating procedure and manufacturer's recommendations.
 Glucometers were clean.